ayoolaeni/eenbeen_inventory_management_system/README.md

 # Inventory Management System

-An inventory management system built to help businesses track and manage their stock.
+An eenbeen inventory management system built to help businesses track and manage their stock.
 It includes features for adding, updating, and deleting inventory items, as well as tracking stock levels and generating reports.

 ## Features
 - Add, update, and delete inventory items